Promptly-Technologies-LLC/dir-diary/README.md

 ## To-do

-- [ ] Fix the way we handle exceeding context length (use `llm_cost_estimation.models`?)
+- [ ] Fix the way we handle exceeding context length (use `llm_cost_estimation.models` to get context limits?)
-- [ ] Add a check that no lines in the summary begin with a hashtag
-- [ ] Add error handling for an unparseable summary file
 - [ ] Make summarization API calls asynchronous to reduce runtime
 - [ ] Add tech stack summarization feature
-- [ ] Remove langchain because it's too buggy?
+- [ ] Remove langchain because of breaking authentication bug?
 - [ ] Add support for LLMs other than OpenAI's chat models
 - [ ] Do some YouTube explainers/demos
 - [ ] Add more unit tests